astronautas/astronautas.github.io/_posts/2025-01-12-on-killer-uv-feature.md

 uv run --python 3.12 --with pandas python
 ```

 easy to remember, and no trace left behind.
-Enjoy scripting!
+Happy scripting!